AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 ![](images/checkout-list-62.png){width="550" align="left"}

-If the Checked Out column is not visible, select **View Settings** under **List View** and select the **Checked Out** status in the **Configure Columns** dialog.
+If the Checked out column is not visible, select **View Settings** under **List View** and select the **Checked Out** status in the **Configure Columns** dialog.

 ![](images/list-view-settings-check-out_cs.png){width="800" align="left"}

 >[!TIP]
 >
-> See the Versioning of content section in the Best practices guide for best practices around working with file check-out and check-in.
+> View the Versioning of content section in the Best practices guide for best practices around working with file checkout and checkin.

 **Web-based version difference**